lhqing/cemba_data/README.md

 NOTE: Currently, this pipeline is still under development, I can't promise the API won't change.
-I will remove this note once I fill confident about the general structure.
+I will remove this note once I feel confident about the general structure.

 # CEMBA Data Processing (0.1.1)
 - **Data integration using HDF5**